KimeraMoses/CodeBits-Website-UI/README.md

 ![](img/demo2.PNG?raw=true "demo2")

 # Features
-> Mobie Responsiveness
+> Mobie Responsiveness:
  We had a task of making sure that the web pages are made responsive on different device widths

-> Semantic tags
+> Semantic tags:
  Use of the know semantic tags was also a checkpoint during the project, making sure that we used only tags that were neccessary.

-> Beautiful UI and UX ✨
+> Beautiful UI and UX ✨:
  Bringing out the webpages as they appear in the mockup was the major goal of this task.